pawelpiorun/DicomViewer/README.md

 - VTK (C++)

 ## Structure:
-- BimaxViewer - WPF app with business logic of the application
+- DicomViewer - WPF app with business logic of the application
-- BimaxProcessing - ITK & VTK logic for processing and rendering data
+- DicomProcessing - ITK & VTK logic for processing and rendering data

 The app is developed with MVVM pattern sense.
 PInvoke was used to integrate C++ and C# libraries.